Read this before you venture out in public - KVIA

 Whether you’re at a beach or public park, it’s fine to work out alone or with another member of your household, if you’ve been isolating together, Aronoff says.

-Know when it’s too crowded to stay: If you arrive at a beach or park that’s packed, and you won’t be able to maintain six feet of distance from others, turn back around.
+Know when it’s too crowded to stay: If you arrive at a beach or park that’s packed, and you won’t be able to maintain 6 feet of distance from others, turn back around.

 Avoid games: Avoid playing team sports like basketball or beach volleyball, too, Aronoff advises.
 Group gatherings still aren’t recommended, and those sports require close contact.